Four Practical Use Cases for AIOps

 Let's explore how organizations are using AIOps to solve these issues, let’s first define what AIOps is and isn’t.

 Over the past couple of months, you’ve heard (and read) how and why we think Artificial Intelligence for IT Operations (AIOps) is necessary for organizations to take the next step in their digital transformation.
 The truth is AIOps isn’t a panacea for all that ails ITOps – or even enterprises.
-However, the problems that it solves – and the agility that it enables, deliver the sort of real-world results that are immediately needed to keep up with today’s market demands.
+However, the problems that it solves – and the agility that it enables, deliver the sort of real-world results, in real time that are immediately needed to keep up with today’s market demands.

 In fact, AIOps is already being used to solve four issues that are either vexing you now or will do shortly.